-Collecing log files The "collect log files" flash drive is used to copy the recorded log files from the robot.
+Collecting log files The "collect log files" flash drive is used to copy the recorded log file from the robot.
 This is primarily used after games to be able to analyze possible misbehavior of the robot.
 Otherwise, if the robot is shut down, the log files would be lost since we record the logfiles in main memory.
+In addition some informations about the robot and the currently executed binary are collected and written to the "nao.info" file.
+With that information we're documenting the state of the robot/binary of the log file and giving a quick overview on later log file examination.
+Finally we're collecting all "heard" whistles for later finetuning of our whistledetector.